ese3500/final-project-embedded-percussion/README.md

 What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?

+I (Mia) love music and music technology, as well as the sound of the Yamaha FM synthesizer chips used in PC sound cards of the late 80s and early 90s.
+While this style of FM is not uncommon as a method for creating melodic sounds, there are very few drum machines using it to generate percussive sounds, rather than other methods such as sample playback or analog circuitry.
+The goal of this project is to create a drum machine with a familiar interface in the style of the Roland TR-x0x series with the sound of a Yamaha YM3812 OPL2 FM chip.

 ### 3. Goals

 These are to help guide and direct your progress.

+By the end of the project we would like to have a 16-step drum machine with 6 instrument channels and a screen for displaying settings.
+We plan to have 6 buttons for selecting the current channel.
+16 LEDs aligned with the 16 step buttons will indicate the active steps for the current channel, as well as the current step when the sequencer is running.
+When no channel is selected, by pressing the button for the most recently selected channel again, the screen should display global settings including, at minimum, the tempo.
+Otherwise, settings for the selected channel, such as tuning and volume, should be displayed.
+We plan to use a rotary encoder with push button to navigate the on-screen settings.

 ### 4. Software Requirements Specification (SRS)